-Following a competitive tender process, the MOTC recently awarded the study to a consortium comprising local Peru subsidiaries of international companies Dohwa Engineering Co.
+Following a competitive tender process, in October 2018 the MOTC awarded the study to a consortium comprising local Peru subsidiaries of international companies Dohwa Engineering Co.
 Ltd. (Korea), Geodata Engineering S.P.A.
-(Italy) and Genera Consulting S.A.C..
-Whilst no specific guidance has been given by the consortium, Strike expects the study to take approximately 12 months to complete.
+(Italy) and Genera Consulting S.A.C..4 Whilst no specific guidance has been given by the consortium, Strike expects the study to take approximately 12 months to complete.